raul-fernandez-ortega/pyDRC/tools/Readme.md

 ## 3. pca_analysis.py

 One of the main issues of Digital Room Correction is that speaker equalization algorithms are based of one single point sweep measurement with an omnidirectional microphone.
-This script is able to load several impulse responses, measured at different points in the room,and calculate a new impulse response which is the main component of a [Principal Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) (PCA) performed over all the impulses responses.
+This script is able to load several impulse responses, measured at different points in the room, and calculates a new impulse response which is the main component of a [Principal Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) (PCA) performed over all the impulses responses.
 The loaded impulse response set should be measured around a small area of interest (p.e. about 0.5 x 0.5 meters around one or two listening points).

 Let's see a sample about how to use pca_analysis.py: